-Who doesn’t like pasta?
-But who likes to stand over the pot to make sure the pasta doesn’t stick together and the pot doesn’t boil over?
-Those days are over with thermos cooking.\Our instructions will make more sense after you quickly read through our thermos cooking basics.
+Can you cook pasta in a thermos?
+You sure can!
+Forget standing over the pot to make sure the pasta doesn’t stick together and the pot doesn’t boil over?
+Those days are over with thermos cooking.
+Our instructions will make more sense after you quickly read through our thermos cooking basics.

 Basic Recipe